Federal Programs and Grants

 Federal Veterans’ Educational Assistance Programs

-• A monthly housing allowance based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school.
+• A Monthly Housing Allowance based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school where the student physically attends the majority of classes.

-• An annual books and supplies stipend of $1,000 paid proportionately based on enrollment.
+• A yearly books-and-supplies stipend of $1,000.00 paid proportionately based on enrollment.

 Yellow Ribbon Program